 For the last fiscal year, 84¢ of every dollar went to helping those in need.
 That’s comparable to or less than other local United Ways and according to Charity Navigator, it’s better than many other area organizations.

 Why should I give directly to United Way instead of donating to a specific service provider?

 Because funds given directly to United Way help treat 360 degrees of need.
-Instead of just funding one charity, gifts made directly to United Way are distributed through our competitive grant process, so they support the most effective local programs with the broadest impact in the areas of education, income and health.
+Instead of just funding one organization, gifts made directly to United Way are distributed through our competitive grant process, and other local programs so they support the most effective local programs with the broadest impact in the areas of education, income and health.

 Does my donation go to service providers all over the country?

 No. United Way organizations are independently incorporated and led by local volunteers.
 So, your investment in United Way of Metropolitan Dallas goes to help residents in Dallas, Collin, Rockwall, and southern Denton Counties.

 I know United Way is a local agency, but don’t some of the dollars go to the national agency, United Way Worldwide?